 Live Organic Food Bar

-There are three Urban Herbivore locations in Toronto and at each one you can expect, fresh, fast and flavourful vegetarian fare.
+There are two Urban Herbivore locations in Toronto (Eaton Centre, at 220 Yonge and Kensington Market, at 64 Oxford St.) and at each one you can expect, fresh, fast and flavorful vegetarian fare.
 Everything you get is made from scratch and is free of preservatives, additives, or, as they describe in their philosophy, “ingredients you can’t pronounce”.
-All of their packaging is 100 percent biodegradable and they use local, organic ingredients whenever possible.
+All of their packaging is 100% biodegradable and they use local, organic ingredients whenever possible.
 The menu is broken down into soups, stews, sandwiches and custom built salad and grain bowls.
 Fresh pressed juice and baked goods are also available.

 Kupfert & Kim

-There are several locations of this fast-casual plant-based restaurant serving up wholesome and healthy fare.
-Almost everything they serve is made in-house, from sauces to pickles to curries and the bulk of the menu is made up of rice bowls packed with veggies, greens, plant-based proteins and flavourful sauces.
+This fast-casual plant-based restaurant serves up wholesome and healthy fare, with seven current Toronto locations and an 8th one opening soon.
+Almost everything they serve is made in-house, from sauces to pickles to curries and the bulk of the menu is made up of rice bowls packed with veggies, greens, plant-based proteins and flavorful sauces.
 They also offer smoothies and smoothie bowls for quick yet energizing breakfasts.